Dionysiaca: Contents

 – Cadmus then founds Thebes, dedicating its seven doors to seven gods and planets.
 The gods attend to his wedding with Harmonia and enrich them with their gifts, of which the necklace given to her by Aphrodite receives particular attention.
-They have four daughters (Autonoe, Agave, Ino and Semele) and a son (Polydorus).
+They have four daughters (Autonoë, Agave, Ino and Semele) and a son (Polydorus).
 Cadmus gives Autonoe's hand to Aristaeus, well known as an inventor.
 They have a son, Actaeon, who becomes a passionate hunter.
 One day he sees Artemis bathing naked in a spring and is punished for it with his transformation into a stag which is then devoured by his dogs.
 Autonoe and Aristaeus search for his body but can only find it when the ghost of Actaeon appears to his father and tells him to find the bones of a stag and bury them.
 Agave marries Echion and bears Pentheus to him.
 Ino marries Athamas, but Semele is reserved for Zeus, who is resenting the death of the first Dionysus (Zagreus), whom he had engendered with Persephone.
 Beginning of the story of Persephone: all the gods of the Olympus are madly in love with her.